Terms & Conditions.

 6. Ownership of investments and how they are held

 (a) All Investments purchased by the Manager on your behalf along with those of other investors who have a Plan will be registered in the name of either our nominee, Hilbert Investment Solutions Nominees Limited or any other nominee approved by us or in our name.
 However, you will beneficially own the Investment.
-Hilbert Investment Solutions Nominees Limited is a non-trading wholly owned subsidiary of Hilbert Investment Solutions and is not itself authorised under the Financial Services and Markets Act 2000.
+Hilbert Investment Solutions Nominees Limited is a non-trading wholly-owned subsidiary of Hilbert Investment Solutions and is not itself authorised under the Financial Services and Markets Act 2000.
 We accept full responsibility for any loss that might arise as a result of any default by Hilbert Investment Solutions Nominees Limited or any other nominee company controlled by us in whose name the Investment is held.

 (b) Investments may be held on a pooled basis.
-An Investment which we hold for you on a pooled basis may attract different treatment during corporate actions or other events from what it would attract if the investment was held in a separately designated account.
+An Investment that we hold for you on a pooled basis may attract different treatment during corporate actions or other events from what it would attract if the investment was held in a separately designated account.
 Your options may therefore be limited, in such cases, any rights or other benefits will be shared proportionately among all holders whose holdings are affected.
 If your Investment is held in safe custody, we will send you a list of all such investments held on your behalf quarterly.
 We will not be obliged to send you annual reports and other documents issued by companies whose securities are held on your behalf where no decision is required by you unless you instruct us in writing to do so.
 Investments held on your behalf may be held by a third party.

-In order to protect investments and money held in custody we carefully select the third parties on whom we place reliance.
+In order to protect investments and money held in custody, we carefully select the third parties on whom we place reliance.
 We also ensure that we have adequate internal controls which, amongst other things, ensure that regular reconciliations are performed.

 We also maintain insurance cover and are protected by the Financial Services Compensation Scheme.

 (c) We will use an eligible custodian if we are unable to hold your investment within our nominee company.
 The securities held by the external custodian may be registered in our name or that of the custodian.
 They may be held in an omnibus account and may not be separately identifiable.
-As a consequence, in the event of our default or the default of the custodian these investments may not be protected and may be at risk from the defaulter’s creditors.
+As a consequence, in the event of our default or the default of the custodian, these investments may not be protected and may be at risk from the defaulter’s creditors.
 These arrangements are usually required in respect of non-United Kingdom stocks.

 (d) Any overseas investments may be registered or recorded in the name of an eligible custodian, in the names of our nominee company or in our name in one or more jurisdictions outside the United Kingdom where, due to the legal requirements or the nature of market practice in the Jurisdiction(s) concerned, it is in your best interests to do so or it is not feasible to do otherwise as a consequence of this, your investment may be held in an omnibus account and may not be segregated from investments belonging to us/the eligible custodian.